Why the Recipe on Our Blog

 Step 2 – Italian Meringue (Incorporating Meringue and Sugar Syrup)

-When the sugar syrup reaches 250 degrees, turn the mixer with the meringue back on high and pour the syrup in a stream into the meringue.
+When the sugar syrup reaches 250 degrees, turn the mixer with the meringue back on high and pour the syrup in a steady stream into the meringue.
 Continue to whip on high until the mixture begins to cool–about 4 to 5 minutes.
 This prevents the heat from the sugar water cooking the egg whites.
 Add food coloring or vanilla beans/extract–if using–to the batter at this point.
 A toothpick works well for adding gel food coloring.
 The finished meringue should be smooth, thick, and glossy.
 Set aside.

 Step 3 – Mixing Almond Flour Mixture and Remaining Egg Whites